platformsh/platformsh-docs/src/development/logs.md

 # Accessing logs

 Logs for various tasks on an application container are available in the `/var/log` directory.
 They can be accessed on the normal shell after loging in with `platform ssh`.
 Alternatively, they may also be accessed remotely using the `platform log` command.
-The CLI lets you specify which log file to access (the name of the file below minus the `.log` extension), as well as view the while file in a pager, only the most recent lines, and so forth.
+The CLI lets you specify which log file to access (the name of the file below minus the `.log` extension), as well as view the entire file in a pager, only the most recent lines, and so forth.
 Run `platform log --help` for complete documentation.

 A number of different log files are available depending on the application container in use.